 In addition, Saint James School follows the California Common Core Math Practices (make sense of problems and persevere in solving them, reason abstractly and quantitatively; construct viable arguments and critique the reasoning of others; model with mathematics; use appropriate tools strategically; attend to precision; look for and make use of structure; look for and express regularity in repeated reasoning).
 These are fundamental learning skills needed to be able to be successful in any Math class.

 The focus this year is to recognize the common threads that tie together the facts of American History: Multicultural Nation, Spirit of Democracy, Changing Economy, Environment, and Global Interdependence.
 Our study encompasses the creation of a new republic, an expanding nation, the Civil War and Reconstruction.

 Classes are held in the school’s 1600 square foot science lab and are taught by the full-time science teacher.
 Our Science Curriculum follows the Next Generation Science Standards.
 Saint James School uses the Integrated Learning Progression Course.
 The five units covered in 8 th grade are:

 - History of Earth and life on Earth

 - Population changes and human impacts

 In addition, computer coding is learned using dedicated Science Chromebooks and using computer science student volunteers from UC Davis.

 Saint James School educates the whole child.
-Therefore, Eighth Graders also attend classes in Art, Music, PE, and Technology.
+Therefore, Eighth Graders also attend classes in Music, PE, and Technology.